dperdomo230/Business-Application-Development-ISM-3232/README.md

 # Business-Application-Development-ISM-3232
 This repository will contain source code for my projects from ISM 3232 or Business Application Development.
 The applications are coded using C# .NET Framework.
-I worked mainly with windows forms and graphical user interfaces.
+I worked mainly with windows forms and graphical user interfaces or GUIs.
+Applications were coded using Windows Visual Studio.
+In the source code one can observe professional programming conventions like indentation, comments, and proper spacing.